Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 ##### Access control and rate limiting

-Avoid adding access controls (like user registration or API keys), in order to maximize the ease of access to the publication.
+Avoid adding access controls (like user registration or API keys), in order to maximise the ease of access to the publication.

 If access controls are necessary, do not use access tokens that need to be refreshed regularly.
 For example, every two hours is too frequent.